ruslanmv/Medical-Chatbot-with-Langchain-with-a-Custom-LLM/README.md

 The code defines two functions:

 * **chat:** This function takes a message and conversation history as input, interacts with the Langchain model to generate a response, and updates the history.
-* **chat_v1:** This simplified function directly calls the Langchain model to generate a response for the user's query.

 Gradio components are then used to create a user interface with: